dltorrise/Weather-App/README.md

 # Weather App

 In this app, you can check the weather of any city!
 It also provides a forecast of the next five days.
 I utilize bootstrap 5 for my design.
 There is also a search history function that will save your search history in local storage.
 You can click on past searches to quickly bring up old searches.
+Note: the local storage feature is not available on mobile at this time.

 ## Link and Screenshot